ROAS: Your Guide To Return On Ad Spend

 And while we won’t be able to provide every detail about optimizing your ads, here’s an overview of what you can do to improve your ROAS.

 As you think about ROAS for your Google Ads or Facebook Ads, it is important to factor in your mobile audience.

-Google research shows that there are currently more searches on mobile devices that desktops.
+Google research shows that there are currently more searches on mobile devices than desktops.
 Besides, close to 50% of consumers who perform a local search for a service or product will make a purchase in a day of performing the search.
-And since most local searches are done on mobile gadgets, it is crucial to have these users in mind as you create PPC ads.
+And since most local searches are done on mobile devices, it is crucial to have these users in mind as you create PPC ads.

 2. Consider the User Journey

 Virtually all aspects of paid search ads come back to your audience.
 Failure to think about the consumer as well as their position in the buyer’s journey means that you might miss out on profit maximization.
 And although most PPC ad journeys begin with a single click, you must carefully plan where a user goes next.